Coevolutionary Dynamics of Actions and Opinions in Social Networks: Introduction

-Despite evidence of this complex intertwining between decision making and opinion formation, to the best of our knowledge, there is a lack of a proper mathematical framework for capturing the dynamic coevolution of individuals' opinions and actions in social networks.
-Recently, models were proposed to consider coevolution of private and expressed opinions \cite{duggins2017psychologically,ye2019influence}, but no decision-making process is present in these works.
-On the other hand, \cite{centola2005emperor} proposes a decision-making process influenced by individuals' opinions, which are however assumed to be time-invariant.
-Some preliminary efforts to model the coevolution of individuals' actions and opinions can be found in \cite{zino2020two}.
-However, the complexity of the framework proposed in \cite{zino2020two} hinders its analytical tractability, mostly limiting its findings to numerical simulations; a rigorous convergence result can only be established in the limit case where the opinion formation process is not affected by the decision-making process~\cite{zino2020coevolutionary}.
+Despite evidence of such a complex intertwining, few existing mathematical frameworks are able to capture the coevolution of actions and opinions.
+Building on the seminal work by Martins~\cite{Martins2008coda}, continuous-opinion discrete-action (CODA) models have been developed and studied~\cite{Chowdhury2016coda,Ceragioli2018quantized,Tang2021coda}, and utilized to study real-world problems such as innovation diffusion~\cite{Martins2009innovation} and competition in duopolies~\cite{Varma2017coda}.
+CODA models are able to reproduce certain interesting real-world phenomena, including polarization and oscillations~\cite{Chowdhury2016coda,Ceragioli2018quantized}.
+However, they rely on the simplifying assumptions that i) an individual's action is a direct quantization of their opinion, and ii) only actions are observable in the population.
+In neglecting more complex social psychological mechanisms that characterize human decision-making, CODA models are unable to capture important phenomena such as unpopular norms or pluralistic ignorance~\cite{centola2005emperor,willer2009false_enforcement,Smerdon2019,prentice1993pluralistic}.
+Recently, models were proposed to consider coevolution of private and expressed opinions~\cite{duggins2017psychologically,ye2019influence}, but no decision-making process is present.
+On the other hand,~\cite{centola2005emperor} proposes a decision-making process influenced by the opinions of individuals, which are however assumed to be time-invariant.
+Some preliminary efforts to model the coevolution of individuals' actions and opinions can be found in our works of~\cite{zino2020two,zino2020coevolutionary}.
+However, the complexity of the framework proposed in~\cite{zino2020two} hinders its analytical tractability, with findings mostly limited to numerical simulations.